 Santa Barbara Teachers Association members rally again

-SANTA BARBARA, Calif. – A majority of drivers honked their horns in support of teachers rallying on every corner of Santa Barbara and De La Guerra Streets in Santa Barbara before Tuesday's Santa Barbara Unified School Board meeting.
+SANTA BARBARA, Calif.-A majority of drivers honked their horns in support of teacher rallying on every corner of Santa Barbara and De La Guerra Streets in Santa Barbara before Tuesday's Santa Barbara Unified School Board meeting.

 Lee said he stood with teachers before his election and remembered some of his favorite teachers including Mr. Lenker, his English teacher at Dos Pueblos High.